From Insight to Impact: Knowledge and networks to drive climate action

 Creating a Place-Based Framework for Net Zero

-CCE’s policy team worked with partners to develop a framework supporting local authorities in achieving net zero in ways that align with and reinforce national ambitions.
+From 2024 to 2026, CCE’s policy team worked with partners to develop a framework supporting local authorities in achieving net zero in ways that align with and reinforce national ambitions.
 The project received funding under Innovate UK’s Net Zero Living Programme.
 Developed in partnership with and piloted by UK councils, the Locally Determined Contributions (LDC) Framework provides a scalable toolkit to align governance, planning, and investment with decarbonisation and resilience.
 If expanded, the framework could reshape how localities deliver on national climate goals, offering a replicable model to enable place-based climate leadership.

 A Global Legal Resource: the Law and Climate Atlas

-Developed by CCE with the Net Zero Lawyers Alliance, the Law and Climate Atlas has become a go-to global resource for legal and policy professionals advancing climate action.
+First launched in 2022 and developed by CCE with the Net Zero Lawyers Alliance, the Law and Climate Atlas has become a go-to global resource for legal and policy professionals advancing climate action.
 Reaching 25,000+ users in over 100 countries and cited in 10+ academic journals, it maps 40 areas of law where climate issues intersect with governance and business, equipping practitioners to embed climate responsibility across legal systems worldwide.
 Recognised at UNFCCC events, New York Climate Week, and in parliamentary debates, it exemplifies how CCE turns academic insight into practical tools for systemic change.

 Accelerating Evidence-Based Climate Decisions